-Trojan.Dropper is the generic detection for trojans that drop additional malware on an affected system.
+Trojan.Dropper is Malwarebytes’ generic detection name for trojans that drop additional malware on an affected system.

 Downloaders and droppers are helper programs for various types of malware such as Trojans and rootkits.
 Usually they are implemented as scripts (VB, batch) or small applications.

 They don’t carry any malicious activities by themselves, but instead open a way for attack by downloading/decompressing and installing the core malicious modules.
 To avoid detection, a dropper may also create noise around the malicious module by downloading/decompressing some harmless files.